vishalbakshi/passage-spanner/retrieval_results.md

 **Relevant passage(s)**

 `[Passage 9]`"It is also a vector (i.e., another rank-1 tensor), indexed over the images.\n\nSo, for instance, suppose we had three images which we knew were a 3, a 7, and a 3.
 And suppose our model predicted with high confidence (`0.9`) that the first was a 3, with slight confidence (`0.4`) that the second was a 7, and with fair confidence (`0.2`), but incorrectly, that the last was a 7.
 This would mean our loss function would receive these values as its inputs:\ntrgts  = tensor([1,0,1])\nprds   = tensor([0.9, 0.4, 0.2])\nHere's a first try at a loss function that measures the distance between `predictions` and `targets`:\ndef mnist_loss(predictions, targets):\n    return torch.where(targets==1, 1-predictions, predictions).mean()\nWe're using a new function, `torch.where(a,b,c)`.
 This is the same as running the list comprehension `[b[i] if a[i] else c[i] for i in range(len(a))]`, except it works on tensors, at C/CUDA speed.
 In plain English, this function will measure how distant each prediction is from 1 if it should be 1, and how distant it is from 0 if it should be 0, and then it will take the mean of all those distances.\n\n> note: Read the Docs: It's important to learn about PyTorch functions like this, because looping over tensors in Python performs at Python speed, not C/CUDA speed!
 Try running `help(torch.where)` now to read the docs for this function, or, better still, look it up on the PyTorch documentation site.\nLet's try it on our `prds` and `trgts`:\ntorch.where(trgts==1, 1-prds, prds)\n<mark>You can see that this function returns a lower number when predictions are more accurate, when accurate predictions are more confident (higher absolute values), and when inaccurate predictions are less confident</mark>.
 In PyTorch, we always assume that a lower value of a loss function is better."

+## Chapter 10 Question 6

+**Answer component**:

+"Train a language model on a large corpus of text (already done for ULM-FiT by Sebastian Ruder and Jeremy!)"

+**Contexts**

+"The language model we used in <<chapter_intro>> to classify IMDb reviews was pretrained on Wikipedia."

+---

+**Answer component**:

+"Fine-tune the language model on text classification dataset"

+**Contexts**

+"first we need to fine-tune our language model pretrained on Wikipedia to the corpus of IMDb reviews"

+"The Wikipedia English is slightly different from the IMDb English, so instead of jumping directly to the classifier, we could fine-tune our pretrained language model to the IMDb corpus"

+---

+**Answer component**:

+"Fine-tune the language model as a text classifier instead"

+**Contexts**

+"and then we can use that model to train a classifier"

+"then use *that* as the base for our classifier"

+"We're now moving from language model fine-tuning to classifier fine-tuning.
+To recap, a language model predicts the next word of a document, so it doesn't need any external labels.
+A classifier, however, predicts some external label—in the case of IMDb, it's the sentiment of a document"